 Food and sleep

 Eating regularly has been my secret weapon to optimize my energy levels for the day.
-Handy tool to remind me about it has been the app we developed: See How You Eat – Your easiest food diary ever.
-I entered the times I want to be reminded, and every day I am blown away how quickly 2,5-3 hours run by.
+The handy tool to remind me about it has been the app we developed: See How You Eat – Your easiest food diary ever.
+I entered the times I want to be reminded, and every day I am blown away by how quickly 2,5-3 hours run by.
 We hear from our feedbacks that this is the same learning experience our users get.
 Simple and effective!

 Food gives energy!

 Eat so you have the energy to play.
 This is what we keep telling children all the time.
 And true each word.
 For years I started my days with less than half a soy yogurt can and few cups of coffee.
 For lunch, I had light salad, no bread.
 Then in the late afternoon, I was hit by fatigue and spent a lot of money keeping up my sugar levels by eating candy.
 Honesty, I must say that it wasn’t till our nutrition app development project that I really started to learn about nutrition science.
 At the same time, I became more aware of my own habits, for the first time ever I guess.